 A: VMware does not support or authorize any site that claims to have a complete copy of any exam and no VMware partners will ever make claims for guaranteeing a pass on the exam.
 If you find a brain dump site inadvertently, you should report it to email@example.com.

-So, let’s summarize: brain dumps are bad.
-Don’t use or recommend these sites.
+Brain dumps are bad.
+Don’t use or recommend these sites during your exam studies.
 However, you still have many options to support your journey to expertise including:

 - Visiting the VMware Authorized Training Center to ensure your training is delivered by an authorized partner.